 Independent contractors face a tradeoff.

 It might seem natural that business owners like myself would reject the gig economy as troublesome competition.
-But as an entrepreneur, I have to say the freelance model strikes me as more dynamic and flexible (and therefore more resilient) than the old and rigid job-for-life model.
+But as an entrepreneur, I have to say the freelance model strikes me as more dynamic and flexible (and therefore more resilient) than the old and rigid lifetime employment model.
 I, too, find the concept of the Japanese salaryman outdated.

 Of course, working freelance has its downsides.
 There’s less job security, for one thing.
 But a lot of would-be Japanese salarymen are willing to go for gig economy jobs if it means ditching the suit, avoiding packed commuter trains, steering clear of sterile office environments, and avoiding unproductive overtime.